mozeago/jetpack-compose-training-summary-notes/README.md

 `by` is the property delegate syntax in Kotlin, it lets us automatically unwrap the `State<List<TodoItem>>` from `observeAsState` into a regular `List<TodoItem>`
 `observeAsState` observes a `LiveData` and returns a `State` object that is updated whenever the `LiveData` changes.
 It will automatically stop observing when the composable is removed from composition.
+A *stateful* composable is a composable that owns a piece of `state` that it can change over time.
+`LocalContentColor` gives you the preferred color for content such as Icons and Typography.
+It is changed by composables such as `Surface` that draw a background.